Very Special Relativity in Accelerated Frames: Non-relativistic Effects in Gravitational Spectroscopy of Ultracold Neutrons: Non-Relativistic Limit

 Given that at this order in $\lambda $, the effective mass from Eq.~\eqref{vsrmassf} is $m_f\sim m + \lambda/m$, we can re-express this Hamiltonian to better expose its analogy with \eqref{HgFWlicase}, leading to

-Thus, at LO, there are no VSR corrections in accelerated frames apart from the mass shift already seen.
-Even though we probably could have expected the lack of non-trivial VSR terms at 0PN from dimensional arguments, this outcome is still noteworthy as it reveals at least three fundamental aspects: The absence of differences among particle-antiparticle descriptions, the validity of the equivalence between inertial and gravitational mass (now in terms of the effective $m_f$), and lastly the fact that, once again, in the NR world ($c\to\infty$) the preferred direction seem to play no role.
-Those features were not at all evident a priori from the relativistic EOM \eqref{vsreomgrav}.\\ Nevertheless, this outcome does not allow us to eventually place constraints on the VSR parameters by using observations from gravitational spectroscopy experiments, such as \emph{q}\textsc{Bounce}.
-That is because, at the 0PN order, $\lambda $ enters the non-relativistic expressions just to correct the particle mass from its Dirac value $m$ to the effective VSR one $m_f$.
-Then, being the neutron mass $m_f$ an input parameter obtained from other experiments, we have no way, at this order, to disentangle the Dirac and VSR contributions to it.
-From that comes the necessity of an higher-order expansion.
+Thus, at leading order, there are no VSR modifications in accelerated frames apart from the mass shift previously seen.
+Even though we could have expected the lack of non-trivial VSR terms at 0PN from dimensional arguments, this outcome is still noteworthy as it reveals at least three fundamental aspects: The absence of differences among particle-antiparticle sectors, the validity of the equivalence between inertial and gravitational mass (now in terms of the effective mass $m_f$), and lastly the fact that in the NR world ($c\to\infty$) the preferred direction does not appear to play a role.
+Those features were not at all evident a priori from the relativistic EOM \eqref{vsreomgrav}.\\ Nevertheless, this result does not allow us to place constraints on the VSR parameters by using observations from gravitational spectroscopy experiments, such as \emph{q}\textsc{Bounce}.
+That is because, at 0PN-order, $\lambda $ enters the non-relativistic expressions just to correct the particle mass from its Dirac value $m$ to the effective one $m_f$.
+Then, since the neutron mass is an input parameter obtained from other experiments, we have no way to disentangle its Dirac and VSR components at LO.
+From that comes the necessity of a higher-order approximation.